Slaitroc/RicciPaoliGrisoni/RASD.md

     <!--Feedback and Suggestions for Improvements-->
 33. The system shall collect feedback from both registered Students and Companies regarding the recommendation and Internship experience.
 34. The system shall provide suggestions to registered Students on improving their CVs.
-35. The system shall provide suggestions to registered Companies on improving Intership descriptions.
+35. The system shall provide suggestions to registered Companies on improving Internship descriptions.
     <!--Universities Oversight and Complain Management-->
 36. The system shall allow registered Universities to access and monitor Internship data related to their Students.
-37. The system shall provide a platform to registered Students and Companies to  complain, communicate problems, or provide information about the current status of an Ongoing Internship. (** Comunication)
+37. The system shall provide a platform to registered Students and Companies to  complain, communicate problems, or provide information about the current status of an Ongoing Internship. (** Communication)
 38. The system shall notify registered Universities of any complaint or problem issued on their students
 39. The system shall allow registered Universities to handle complaints and to interrupt an internship at their own discretion.
 <!---->